pypa/bandersnatch/docs/filtering_configuration.md

 [latest_release]
 keep = 3
+sort_by = [version|time]
 ```

 By default, the plugin does not filter out any release.
 You have to add the `keep` setting.
+The default is to sort by `version` number (parsed according to semantic versioning).
+As an alternative, `time` can be used to sort releases chronologically by upload time and select the last `keep` ones.

 You should be aware that it can break requirements.
 Prereleases are also kept.